-If a small customer is unable to fulfill an obligation in respect of:
+If a small customer is unable to fulfill an obligation in respect of.

-(a) premises (including, but not limited to, access to premises) under a customer retail contract; or because the customer is not the owner of the premises, the customer is not in breach of the contract or the Rules if the customer takes all reasonable steps to ensure that the owner or other person responsible for the premises fulfils the obligation.
+- (a) premises (including, but not limited to, access to premises) under a customer retail contract; or - (b) access to premises under these Rules, because the customer is not the owner of the premises, the customer is not in breach of the contract or the Rules if the customer takes all reasonable steps to ensure that the owner or other person responsible for the premises fulfils the obligation.